socketstream/socketstream/README.md

 If all goes well you'll see the SocketStream banner coming up, then you're ready to start coding!

+### Tests

+There are a handful of tests at the moment, but there will be more once the internal API becomes stable.

+If you wish to run the test suite, install jasbin:

+    npm install jasbin

+Then run jasbin in the SocketStream directory:

+    cd socketstream/
+    jasbin

 ### Coming Soon